Because I'm the Goddess: Characters

 Shunran Ibara is the younger Ibara sister and a famous singer.
 She is a sadist who has an obsession with eating the flesh of loved ones—during a nightmare of Aoi's, we see a flashback of her saying she ate her parrot and even one of her maids.
 In person, she is polite and gentle; even Aoi acknowledges this.
 Shunran only started her singing so Aoi would hear her voice... but this love turns out to be part of Shunran's obsession.
 Expressing her desperate desire to "gobble him all up", Shunran accuses Pandora of 'corrupting' Aoi and keeping him away from his family.
 Shunran takes her on in battle with her Slave and defeats Pandora quite easily... though when Pandora goes to rescue him from the estate, they do battle again.
 This time Shunran loses and her Slave Bond is severed.
 Shiran takes her sister away, while Shunran spends the rest of the series as a kind of brainwashed/mindless doll controlled by Shiran's puppeteer, tragically ending her part in the plot.

 Shiran Ibara is the older Ibara sibling and a well-known Japanese model.
 More cool and collected than her sibling, she is also very busy most of the time.
 Shiran was one of the choices for Aoi to marry when he came of age, though it seems he is and always has been closer to Shunran, though Shiran has shown a caring side towards her siblings.
 A while after Shunran is defeated and more Gifts have been dealt with Shiran takes the stage herself proclaiming that Aoi seems to constantly force her hand which is tiresome.
-Shiran was apparently responsible for turning Shunran in to a brainwashed doll before she took on Pandora with a similar sword to Shunran (Shirans is longer and thinner).
+Shiran was apparently responsible for turning Shunran into a brainwashed doll before she took on Pandora with a similar sword to Shunran (Shiran's is longer and thinner).
 The stronger Pandora was able to damage Shiran's blade, but found herself in a tight spot because Shiran laid down her weapon and goaded Pandora to kill her.
 When Pandora refused in panic, Shiran coldly stabbed her in the ribs calling her "A sweet fool".
-Despite her wounds Pandora was able to disarm Shiran and shatter her sword, thus severing her Bond, though Shiran remained defiant to the end.
+Despite her wounds, Pandora was able to disarm Shiran and shatter her sword, thus severing her Bond, though Shiran remained defiant to the end.
 After her defeat she and Shunran are 'disposed of' by Sotaro and not seen again.

 Lady Araragi is the head of the Ibara household and the original Goddess made by Zeus.
 She was madly in love with Matsuyuki when he was a human, and spent a hundred years trying to find him.
-She holds several of the Gifts and is in fact possessed by the Gift of Lust.
+She holds several of the Gifts and is possessed by the Gift of Lust.
 She is terribly powerful, and has many cloned children who were used for experiments—Aoi is the only successful clone, with the others being too weak or too frail to even venture outside.